 In addition, Cardano has a native token, ADA.
 Named after Ada Lovelace, the first computer engineer, it is the utility and governance token for the network.
 It has recently launched a governance protocol that allows ADA holders to stake their crypto to vote and create proposals for changes on the network.

 There is lots of confusion around Cardano’s approach to development and improvement.
-The project does not respond to trends and sticks to certain principles which were defined at the beginning of the process.
+The project does not respond to trends and sticks to certain principles defined at the beginning of the process.
 It has not even attempted to entertain questions like: Can you mine Cardano?

 Moreover, this comes from its commitment to creating a stable network that enhances public sectors that require reliable and tested technologies.
 Cardano has five guiding principles.
 These include Adoption, Legalisation & Commercial Standards, Community, Stakeholder Accountability, and Partnerships.